Welcome to the Course Creators Academy own_icon

 On the other hand, I’ve taken some beautifully recorded courses with very little meat in them, that was just literally full of fluff.
 They were disappointing to watch and a waste of my time.

-Those courses that focused mostly on the production values did not provide me the deep knowledge and insights that I was looking for, and so I never bought from that course creator ever again.
+Those courses that focused mostly on the production values did not provide me the deep knowledge and insights that I was looking for, so I never bought from that course creator ever again.

 You don’t want to be that creator.